 When it comes to recruiting fundraising professionals, the AFP (American Fundraising Professionals) is the place to go.
 Post your roles on the AFP job Board.

-Best Places to Advertise I.T/Technology Positions
+Best Job Posting Sites to Advertise I.T/Technology Positions

 Another great job board for nonprofit technology positions is the NTEN job Board.

 If you haven’t heard of FastForward, you need to check them out.
 For nonprofit technology jobs or jobs with technology nonprofits, the FastForward job board might be a good option.

 And yes, Idealist.org could be a good spend for your recruiting budget when it comes to I.T. positions.

 Many I.T. and technology jobs could work well as remote staff.
 Carefully consider this and then use Virtual Vocations as part of your recruitment plans.